philippkohn/ConditionalAccessforZeroTrustResources/Scripts/README.md

     - Microsoft.Graph.Identity.Governance
     - Microsoft.Graph.Identity.SignIns
     - Microsoft.Graph.Identity.Users
-- Creation of an App Registration in Azure AD for Authentication.
+- Creation of an App Registration in Microsoft Entra for Authentication.

 ## Configuration

 Ensure you have the following configurations set:

 - Application (client) ID of the App Registration.
-- Tenant IDs for your Azure AD.
+- Tenant IDs for your Microsoft Entra Environment (Source and Target Tenant).

 ## Scripts Overview